CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 1. Let’s navigate back to the **Fabric workspace** you created in the earlier lab.

-2. From the bottom of the left panel select **Fabric experience selector** icon.
+2. From the bottom of the left panel select the **Fabric experience selector** icon.

 3. Fabric experience dialog opens.
 Select **Power BI**.
-You will be navigated to **Power BI Home page**.
+You will be navigated to the **Power BI Home page**.

    ![](../media/lab-07/image006.png)

-4. Select **New Report** from the top menu.
+4. Select **+ New Report** from the top menu.

    ![](../media/lab-07/image009.png)

 5. You will be navigated to **Build your first report screen**.
-There will be options to build report using excel, csv, enter data manually or to pick a published semantic model.
+There will be options to build reports using Excel and CSV, enter data manually or pick a published semantic model.
 We have created a semantic model in the previous labs.
 Let’s use that.
 Select **Pick a published semantic model** option.

    ![](../media/lab-07/image012.jpg)